Seven key steps for student grants & loans for distance courses

 After registration, full-time status for distance courses is maintained by submitting assignments each month and submitting all coursework during the loan period in nine credits (the minimum required for full-time status).
 Loan documents and grants are not released past the study period midpoint without sufficient academic progress.

-Final examinations may be written in the month following the loan period (e.g., examinations may be written in May for a January to April loan).
+Final examinations may be written within the first two weeks of the month following the loan period (e.g., examinations may be written up to May 14th for a January to April loan).

-Failure to submit assignments on a regular schedule throughout the loan period or failure to submit all coursework by the end of the loan period, may be regarded as a "technical" withdrawal from full-time study even though a student does not formally withdraw.
+Failure to submit assignments on a regular schedule throughout the loan period or failure to submit all coursework by the end of the loan period, may be regarded as a "technical" withdrawal from full-time study by government, even though a student does not formally withdraw and TRU still shows a student as enrolled.

 This may result in a portion of the loan being placed in "over award" and becoming immediately repayable ("over award" portions of a grant are retroactively converted to an interest-bearing loan).